10 Apr

 - not sure about writing of chemical equations (balanced)

-- not sure how to present a “Describe an Experiment…” type of questions.
+- not sure how to present a “Describe an Experiment…” type of questions

-Please see my suggested answers below:
+Please see my suggested answer below:

 Experiment I: